 “It was important that the police department look nice from all sides, not just from the front,” says Tallman.

 For the exterior finish, designers chose a combination of natural stone and wood siding to complement the park.
-As a cost-saving measure, Leopardo recommended using Echelon’s Cordova Stone™ from Oldcastle Architectural, A CRH Company, to achieve the natural stone look for a more budget-friendly price.
+As a cost-saving measure, Leopardo recommended using Echelon’s Cordova Stone™ from Oldcastle APG, A CRH Company, to achieve the natural stone look for a more budget-friendly price.

 “It was a good cost alternative that will last a long time like stone and look as natural,” Tallman says, adding that a fiber cement board with a wood grain texture was used instead of real wood siding.

-Leopardo also identified certain walls where they could save costs and increase efficiency by using the InsulTech™ Insulated Concrete Masonry System (ICMS), also by Oldcastle Architectural.
+Leopardo also identified certain walls where they could save costs and increase efficiency by using the InsulTech™ Insulated Concrete Masonry System (ICMS), also by Oldcastle APG.
 InsulTech uses a load-bearing system instead of steel column framing and infill block.

 The Cordova stone and a complementary color of Echelon Mesastone® were installed as the face, using the InsulTech System along the north side of the building.